PlainsightAI/legacy-docs/rules.md

 #### event_free_form

 Description:
 	This is a predicate that allows you to evaluate a specific event field in free-form fashion, typically used for IoT event payloads.

+Fields:
+* type - "event free form"
+* predicate - String representing the freeform equation to be evaluated.
+This is typically construcgted off of the event payload that will be received for the device.

-This example triggers the rule when the tempF value in the payload is equal to a specific number.
+The following example triggers the rule when the data.tempF value in the event payload is equal to 67.

 Example:
 ```json